The cast of End Roll.

 - Rescue Romance: Her feelings for Raymond resurface when he protects her in Walter's undefined space.

 - Teleportation: Can freely warp around the dream world.
 This is actually an innate quality employees in the Guidance Inc. are required to have.

 - Third-Person Person: She always refers to herself with her name.

 - Woman Scorned: Raymond cheated on her and he lives in fear of her ever since.
 Till he risked his life to protect her.

-Raymonds boss.
+Raymonds boss who appears as a shopkeeper in Russells dream.
 Works for Dreamsend Trade.

 - Dark Is Not Evil: Despite her bat wings and eerie, mystical appearance, shes a nice person who tries to restrain Raymond when he goes too far.

 - Purple Is Powerful: Her design is adorned by purple.
 She is Raymonds boss and being an employee from Dreamsend Inc. naturally gives her more authority than all imaginary creatures in the dream world and Russell himself, who is an inmate/lab rat.

 - The Reliable One: Levelheaded and responsible, and thus has her hands full with the unreliable Raymond.